-Kirsty Laing – Regional Advancing Practice Supervision and Assessment Lead
+Kirsty Laing – Regional Advancing Practice Professional Lead

 Kirsty qualified as an adult nurse in 2004 where she began her career working in medical admissions and coronary care.
 She then progressed to be one of the first critical care outreach sisters within the trust, and this is where she embarked on her MSc in Advanced Practice.
 This role combined with the knowledge and skills from her MSc fuelled her enthusiasm, drive, and capability to ensure patients receive high quality care and interventions in a timely manner.
 Kirsty successfully secured her first ACP post in 2012.